 • Quantum Computing Specialist: Works on the cutting edge of technology, developing new ways to perform computations using the principles of quantum mechanics.

-See also CAREER PROSPECTS IN ARCHITECTURE
+See also CAREER PROSPECTS IN AGRICULTURAL SCIENCE

 Is Physics a Professional Course?